• Home

 The deep-well breakthrough

 The original Dankoff Pumps were surface pumps, not for deep wells (boreholes).
-I was dissatisfied with the available technologies for low-power deep-well pumping—until the advent of the helical rotor pump.
+I was dissatisfied with the available solar pumps —until the advent of the helical rotor pump.
 I knew about it in the 80s and 90s, but it wasn't until 2000 that high tech enabled the commercial feasibility of an efficient submersible form.
 Bernt Lorentz was a manufacturer of off-grid fuel pumps.
 His colleague Bernward Hollemann convinced him that solar pumping was an exciting opportunity, and urged him to contact me for guidance.
 From 1999 to 2004, I advised on the design and strategy of Lorentz helical rotor pumps.
 I wrote the original specifications and instruction manuals.
 Dankoff Solar Products was the first USA importer.
 Bernt Lorentz KG is now a world leader in solar pumping.

 In 2005 I was satisfied to sell the business and step out of commerce.
 In 2013, the Dankoff Solar Pumps division was re-acquired by Solar Power & Pump Co.
-It's a perfect compliment—The Dankoff Solar Pumps division is strong in surface pumps while the SunRotor division is strong in submersibles, including helical rotor pumps and AC pump controllers.
+It's a perfect compliment—The Dankoff Solar Pumps division is strong in surface pumps while the SunRotor division is strong in submersibles.
 In 2021, that company was purchased by Neil Bacoski.
 Neil is highly dedicated, ethical, and capable.
 I stay in friendly contact, and am honored to see my old company in good hands.

-Now I focus on research, education, writing and consulting.
-I stay updated, and keep an eye on the future.
+Now I focus on research, education, writing, with an eye on the future.
 I am a free agent with no financial ties in the industry.

 Book in progress

-My co-authors come from academic, NGO and public sector work.
+My co-authors come from academic, NGO and public sectors.
 They have been soiling their boots around the world since the 80's in support of renewable energy and water supply in the developing world.
 We are combining our experiences and perspectives to produce THE book on solar pumping.

-Push this button for a preview (it's not up to date):
+Push the button for a preview (it's not up to date):

 Solar Water Pumping â€¢ book promo